gengojs/gengojs/README.md

 [![NPM](https://nodei.co/npm/gengojs.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/gengojs/)

 Visit [Gengojs.com](http://www.gengojs.com) for installation, configuration, and documentation.
+Also, feel free to fork gengo and the site to add more languages and locale support!

 If you would like to see more examples other than the ones on gengojs.com then check out the tests there's 127 possible ways to gengo!